dmcg/refactoring-to-streams/README.md

 The `solutions` source tree (`src/test/.../rts/solutions/Ex*.java`) gives our suggestions.

 There is one failing test where new code has to be written.
-All other exercises contain working code, which is just written without making use of streams and lambda expressions.
+All other exercises contain working code, which is written without making use of streams and lambda expressions.
+Often there is more than one way to rewrite the code using the new language features.
+In this case just add more methods containing the alternative ways and mark them with `@Way`.
+(That is the rationale behind naming the marker annotation `@Way` because it shows different ways to do things.)

 The `ExampleRunner`'s (`src/test/.../rts/runner/ExampleRunner.java`) job is to collect the methods marked `@Way` and create a test for each by feeding the returned function to all the